-In September 2014, Carlos S. Palanca IV ("Palanca") and Cognatio Holdings, Inc. ("Cognatio") likewise filed a complaint against RSEC with the CMIC, even as Cognatio's earlier complaint dated December 30, 2013 against RSEC, its former Vice President for Operations/Chief Finance Officer, its former Compliance Officer and Valbuena, is pending with the Enforcement and Investor Protection Department of the Securities and Exchange Commission ("EIPD-SEC") ("SEC Cognatio Case").
-In its decision letter dated December 4, 2014, the CMIC dismissed the complaint on the ground of prescription and res judicata.
+In September 2014, Carlos S. Palanca IV ("Palanca") and Cognatio Holdings, Inc. ("Cognatio") likewise filed a complaint against RSEC with the CMIC, even as Cognatio's earlier complaint dated 30 December 2013 against RSEC, its former Vice President for Operations/Chief Finance Officer ("CFO"), its former Compliance Officer and Valbuena, is pending with the Enforcement and Investor Protection Department of the Securities and Exchange Commission ("EIPD-SEC") ("SEC Cognation Case").
+In its decision letter dated 4 December 2014, the CMIC dismissed the complaint on the ground of prescription and res judicata.
 Consequently, Palanca/Cognatio respectively appealed the case to the SEC en banc, which granted the appeals of Palanca/Cognatio and reversed the CMIC's decision.
-In turn, RSEC appealed the SEC en banc's reversal of the CMIC decision to the Court of Appeals.
-On October 27, 2017, the Court of Appeals granted RSEC's Petition for Review and reinstated the CMIC decision, ruling that Palanca/Cognatio committed willful and deliberate forum shopping.
-In a Motion for Reconsideration dated November 21, 2017, Palanca/Cognatio sought the reversal of the decision of the Court of Appeals dated October 27, 2017, which RSEC opposed via its Comment/Opposition dated February 22, 2018.
+In turn, RSEC appealed the SEC en banc's reversal of the CMIC decision to the Court of Appeals, On 27 October 2017, the Court of Appeals granted RSEC's Petition for Review and reinstated the CMIC decision, ruling that Palanca/Cognatio committed willful and deliberate forum shopping.
+Palanca/Cognatio's Motion for Reconsideration, which RSEC opposed via its Comment/Opposition dated 22 February 2018.
 Palanca/Cognatio then filed a Reply thereto dated March 9, 2018.
 In a Resolution dated September 5, 2018, the Court of Appeals denied Palanca/Cognatio's Motion for Reconsideration.
-On September 26, 2018, Palanca/ Cognation signified their intention to challenge the decision and resolution of the Court of Appeals before the Supreme Court via a Petition for Review to be filed on or before October 11, 2018.
-On the other hand, the SEC Cognatio Case, where RSEC and its former Vice President for Operations/Chief Finance Officer filed a Manifestation with Motion to Dismiss, in light of the above-cited decision of the Court of Appeals finding Palanca/Cognatio guilty of willful and deliberate forum-shopping, which was followed by the filing of other pleadings, the last of which was Cognatio's Rejoinder, remains pending with the EIPD-SEC.
+Palanca and Cognatio filed a Petition for Review dated 5 September 2018 with the Supreme Court, assailing the Decision dated October 27, 2017 and Resolution dated September 5, 2018 both issued by the Court of Appeals.
+RSEC filed its Comment/Opposition dated 11 February 2019 to the Petition for Review, to which Palanca and Cognatio filed their Reply dated March 25, 2019.
+The case remains pending with the Supreme Court.